Which of the following statements concerning enzymes is false? | Study Prep in Pearson+

 1

 Step 1: Begin by understanding the role of enzymes in biochemical reactions.
-Enzymes are biological catalysts that speed up reactions by lowering the activation energy required for the reaction to proceed.
-This is a fundamental property of enzymes.
+Enzymes are biological catalysts that speed up chemical reactions without being consumed in the process.
+This means they remain unchanged after the reaction and can be reused.

-Step 3: Evaluate the statement 'Enzyme activity can be affected by changes in pH and temperature.'
-Enzymes are sensitive to environmental conditions, and their activity can be significantly influenced by pH and temperature.
-Extreme changes can denature enzymes, rendering them inactive.
-This statement is true.
+Step 3: Review the statement 'Enzymes increase the rate of chemical reactions by lowering the activation energy.'
+This is true.
+Enzymes work by reducing the energy barrier (activation energy) required for a reaction to proceed, making the process faster.

-Step 4: Consider the statement 'Enzymes increase the rate of chemical reactions by lowering the activation energy.'
-This is a core principle of enzyme function.
-By lowering the activation energy, enzymes make it easier for reactants to convert into products.
-This statement is true.
+Step 4: Examine the statement 'Most enzymes are proteins.'
+This is true.
+While some RNA molecules (ribozymes) can act as enzymes, the majority of enzymes are protein-based.

-Step 5: Examine the statement 'Most enzymes are proteins, though some RNA molecules can also have catalytic activity.'
-While most enzymes are indeed proteins, certain RNA molecules, known as ribozymes, also exhibit catalytic activity.
-This statement is true.
+Step 5: Evaluate the statement 'Enzyme activity can be affected by changes in pH and temperature.'
+This is true.
+Enzymes have optimal pH and temperature ranges, and deviations from these conditions can alter their structure and function, potentially reducing their activity.

 Related Videos